 volume of contaminated stormwater to manage.
 Stormwater contacting any

 mining activity must be managed on site (seepage and evaporation) or an

 Program topics and current news is provided on the NPDES Stormwater Discharge Permits web page.

 Industrial Stormwater General NPDES 1200-Z Permit: DEQ requires

-an application for the general NPDES 1200-Z permit for potential
+an application for this permit.
+The permit covers potential

 industrial stormwater discharges to Oregon waters from Standard